udacity/FSND-P4-Design-A-Game/Project-Description.md

     - Sometimes the urlsafe Key strings for games could be lost or garbled by client software.
 Create an endpoint that returns all of a User's active games.
-    - You may want to modify the `User` and `Game` models to simplify this type of query.
-Hint: it might make sense for each game to be a `descendant` of a `User`.
+    - You may want to modify the `User` and `Game` models to simplify this type of query. **Hint:** it might make sense for each game to be a `descendant` of a `User`.

  - **cancel_game**
-    - Occasionally a User want to cancel a game they are playing.
-Create an endpoint that allows user to cancel a game.
+    - Occasionally a User may want to cancel a game they are playing.
+Create an endpoint that allows users to cancel a game.
 You could implement this by deleting the Game model itself, or add a Boolean field such as 'cancelled' to the model.
      Ensure that Users are not permitted to remove *completed* games - we don't want them manipulating their high score history!